Takashiidobe/notes/src/books/game-programming-patterns/bytecode.md

 This way, we can read the value of the wizard and then return it back to the stack.

-We\'ll need addition though, to be able to use the getters and setters correctly.
+We'll need addition though, to be able to use the getters and setters correctly.

 ```cpp